literatecomputing/name-my-pdf/NameMyPdf.app/Contents/Resources/README_ShellScript.txt

 # NameMyPdf - Shell Script Usage

+This app includes universal binaries that work on both Apple Silicon and Intel Macs!

-If the main app doesn't work on your system, you can run the shell script directly:
+If you need to run the shell script directly:

 ## Prerequisites:
+The app already includes both ARM64 and Intel versions of required tools.

+For standalone use on other systems:
 1. Install required tools:
    - macOS: `brew install poppler jq`
    - Ubuntu/Debian: `sudo apt-get install poppler-utils jq curl`